InstantWebP2P/content-switch/README.md

 # content-switch
-Distributed http content switch with node-httpp and iWebPP.io
+Distributed http content switch with nodejs-httpp and AppNet.link